anyahush/sunrise-yoga/README.md

 This website has been designed to ensure that visitors feel a sense of peace, balance and growth when exploring the site.
 Visitors can find information on the benefits of yoga, yoga styles available, studio times, location and contact information.
 The primary goal of the site is to promote the studio and increase attendance at classes.

-This website has been created for my Milestone 1 User Centric Frontend Development Project.
+This website has been created for my Milestone 1 User Centric Frontend Development Project for Code Institute.